A PARENT’S GUIDE TO OUR SCHOOL

 Learning at Oak Tree School is facilitated by one teacher and at least one teaching assistant per class depending upon the children’s needs.
 Class sizes are no bigger than eight children or young people.

 At Oak Tree School we run interventions to enable students to make progress with their literacy and numeracy skills.
-All students have bespoke subject targets linked to National Curriculum levels or GCSE grades which are reviewed termly.
+All students have bespoke subject targets which are reviewed termly.
 We emphasise life skills throughout our curriculum.

-Our PSHE, Citizenship and Relationships Education gives pupils the knowledge skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility and make the most of their own abilities and those of others.
-Our curriculum will encompass the Cornwall Learning Skills for Life programme which has de ned a set of highly transferable social, emotional, cognitive and communication skills which, as a whole, will enable students to develop ever increasing levels of self- awareness, self-management, self-esteem, motivation, resilience, empathy and tolerance; in short independence for learning and life.
+Our PSHE, Citizenship, Relationships and Sex Education gives pupils the knowledge skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility and make the most of their own abilities and those of others.

 How will both you and I know how my young person is doing and how will you help me to support my young person’s learning?